-In 2012, we talk dogs with John Oliver, the British comedian who has been a writer and correspondent on Comedy Central’s multi-Emmy-winning program, “The Daily Show with Jon Stewart.”
-Our interview with him appeared in our exclusive behind-the-scene coverage of the dogs who grace, enliven and patrol the show’s offices.
+In 2012, we talked dogs with John Oliver, the British comedian who has been a writer and correspondent on Comedy Central’s multi-Emmy-winning program, “The Daily Show with Jon Stewart” and is the current host of HBO's “Last Week Tonight.”
+Our interview with him appeared in our exclusive behind-the-scene coverage of the dogs who graced, enlivened and patrolled the “The Daily Show with Jon Stewart” offices.
 Oliver tells us about the newest family member, a first for him.

 BK: Tell us why you got your dog, Hoagie.
 Has she been good for you?